heshamosama165/US-Bike-Share/README.md

 # Statistics Computed

-You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
-In this project, you'll write code to provide the following information:
+I will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
+In this project, I will write code to provide the following information:

 #1 Popular times of travel (i.e., occurs most often in the start time)